A Survey of Reinforcement Learning from Human Feedback: Introduction

-\item[Domain-Specific] \Citet{fernandes2023bridging} focuses on human feedback for langauge generation.
-As a result of their focus, their survey is less comprehensive than this work but discusses some language-specific aspects that do not fall into our scope, such as using feedback models at generation time.
+Beyond these methodological criteria, we primarily cover works from 2017 through 2024\footnote{ We updated preprints to their peer-reviewed versions where applicable, leading to references outside this window. }, building upon the comprehensive treatment of earlier works by \citet{wirth2017survey}.
+We selectively revisit earlier foundational contributions that continue to inform current practice or have fundamentally shaped the field.

-\item[Open Problems] \citet{casper2023open} provide a detailed overview of the open questions and limitations of \gls{RLHF} with a particular focus on aspects of security, governance, and transparency.
-In their article, reward modeling is also covered, as is human feedback, which goes beyond preference comparisons, but other aspects, such as theoretical approaches or an overview of existing benchmarks, are not included.
-Thus, it can be seen as a supplementary article that is ideal for further reading once being familiarized with the topic through our survey. \end{description}
+While \gls{RLHF} has recently gained prominence through \gls{LLM} applications, this survey adopts a broader perspective, examining \gls{RLHF} across multiple domains with particular depth in control and robotics.
+We dedicate \cref{sec:rlhf-for-llms} to \glspl{LLM}, addressing domain-specific challenges including large action spaces, distribution shift, and KL regularization.
+Many techniques from control domains transfer naturally to the \gls{LLM} setting, which is frequently constrained to a single turn, though not all techniques are equally applicable.
+Given the rapidly evolving nature of \gls{LLM} research, our coverage of techniques specific to this domain is less exhaustive than our treatment of control and robotics applications.

-All in all, our survey can be seen as the canonical continuation of \citet{wirth2017survey}, which examines the evolution of the field of \gls{PbRL} to the more modern and general field of \gls{RLHF}.
-This includes a thorough description of the basics as well as an in-depth discussion of current advances and trends in the field.
+This survey can be seen as the canonical continuation of \citet{wirth2017survey}, examining the evolution from \gls{PbRL} to \gls{RLHF} and the accompanying methodological advances.
+We provide both a thorough description of the basics and an in-depth discussion of current advances and trends.
+We refer to \cref{sec:prior-surveys} for an overview of prior and related surveys and their relation to this work.